 2 – Perfect PDF Reader:

 If the developers of this software included in our alternatives to Adobe Reader are to be believed, Perfect PDF is a suitable, easy and powerful contender that doesn’t require you to shell out even a single penny.
-Compliant with all Windows versions, it not only allows you to read or print PDF documents, but also to send them via email.
-You can even comment on and sign PDF files and export pages from the software as plain text, metafiles or images in formats like JPEG, TIFF, GIF, PNG and BMP.
+Compliant with all Windows versions, it not only allows you to read or print PDF documents but also to send them via email.
+You can even comment on and sign PDF files and export pages from the software as plain text, metafiles or images in formats like JPEG, TIFF, GIF, PNG, and BMP.
 The navigation and display modes such as rotation, zoom and the search function further add to the usability of this PDF viewer.

 3 – Evince:

 Those of you, who use GNOME should look no further than Evince as the software strives towards de-cluttering your desktop by offering multiple features.
-Besides PDF, it can be used for formats including DjVu, TIFF, DVI, XPS, Postscript and comic book formats like CBT, CBR, CBZ and CB7.
+Besides PDF, it can be used for formats including DjVu, TIFF, DVI, XPS, Postscript and comic book formats like CBT, CBR, CBZ, and CB7.
 It comes with an integrated search option that displays the exact number of results and even highlights each one of them.
 Capable of displaying encrypted documents, it can print files that can be opened in the software, but with the assistance of the GNOME/GTK printing framework.
 And similar to the Adobe Reader, Evince has been included with thumbnail views of the pages too.

 4 – Foxit:

-Next up on our lineup of programs similar to Adobe Reader alternatives is Foxit, which can serve as a substitute of Adobe’s version on multiple platforms including Android, iOS, Windows Phone, Symbian and even non-Windows web OS like Linux.
+Next up on our lineup of programs similar to Adobe Reader alternatives is Foxit, which can serve as a substitute for Adobe’s version on multiple platforms including Android, iOS, Windows Phone, Symbian and even non-Windows web OS like Linux.
 This fast and lightweight tool has also been secured to keep your documents free from virus infections as well as from unauthorized access.

 While you can open, view and print PDF files, it also allows you to fill forms in this format, annotate these documents and upload them to social networking websites like Facebook and Twitter.
 Additionally, Foxit lets you convert a PDF file into plain text format and its audio attribute lets you listen to the PDF document if you cannot find the time to read it.